 The work for me here was about letting go of the outcome, of control, and also not putting it in the hands of someone else, but to lean in, trust myself, my body, my baby and nature.
 This was a pattern I’d been playing on repeat most of my life, forever trying to control the outcome of situations or just putting my head in the sand and letting someone else take over.
 This was my biggest test yet.
 This time I really wanted to be intentionally conscious of what I wanted to co-create and at the same time know that whatever the outcome, to remain open to what life was offering.

-For this reason, I chose Circle of Elephants as my midwives and Charlene Yared-West from Relax Into Birth as my Doula.
+For this reason, I chose my midwives and Charlene Yared-West from Relax Into Birth as my Doula.
 The moment I met with them, it felt right, very natural and mother and baby-led.
 I met Charlene at the The Birth Hub Antenatal classes and just loved her segment and felt so comfortable with her.
 I would highly recommend Charlene as a Doula, I couldn’t have done it without her.
 Throughout my pregnancy I formed such a beautiful bond with them all and I felt so safe and held with them as my birth team.

 So, back to my birth story…